Des

 • Stir in rice, cook until rice becomes slightly translucent.
 Stirring occasionally to make sure rice doesn't stick to the bottom of the pan.
 About 4 minutes.
 Rice may brown slightly.

-• Stir in vegetable broth, bring to a boil.
+• Stir in chicken broth, bring to a boil.
 Reduce heat to medium-low.
 Cover and let cook 20-25 minutes.

-• Sprinkle with some fresh cracked black pepper.
+• Uncover and fluff with a fork.
+Sprinkle with some fresh cracked black pepper.
 Stir.
 Serve.

 Notes